VCTLabs/redis-ipc/README.rst

 Command queues are a method for any component to request an action from another component, and receive a result after the command has been processed.
-Each component that exports actions to other components would have its own command queue.
+Each component that exports actions to other components would own one or more command queues.
+When sending a command, the queue is specified by component and "subqueue" to allow components to manage multiple queues that are processed with different priorities.

 Settings are hashes representing the current configuration of each component.
 The settings for a single component can all be read atomically and written atomically, to avoid bugs where one component gets into an inconsistent state by reading settings when partially updates by another component.
-Note that settings changes across multiple are *not* attomic, so complicated designs where settings consistency depends on updating multiple components at the same time would need to implement that separately, e.g. with some form of locking.
+Note that settings changes across multiple components are *not* atomic, so complicated designs where settings consistency depends on updating multiple components at the same time would need to implement that separately, e.g. with some form of locking.

 Status are also hashes, but represent a component's current runtime state instead of representing how a component has been configured.
 While settings